edac-epscor/nmepscor-data-collection-form/workflow.md

 require node and npm.
 The easiest way to actually have this work on Ubuntu is *NEVER* to use the ubuntu node package, but instead to use the creepy way...

-(If you use the ubuntu package, node will be called nodejs
+(If you use the Ubuntu package, node will be called nodejs, as node is a different command.
+Installing node /locally/ will override this if you have appropriate bashrc settings.
+Otherwise, bower will fail as the npm package shebangs /bin/node...
+TLDR: when building your desktop environment, make sure the bower command actually works)

 ```bash
 curl -L https://npmjs.org/install.sh | sh